 The Queen has a much-loved country retreat here, which is open to the public

 NORWICH: Its cobble streets and historic quarters are full of independent retailers and are a pleasure to explore.
-Norwich is also gateway to the county of Norfolk whose tourism assets range from the waterways to the idyllic beaches of the north Norfolk coast.
+Norwich is also gateway to the county of Norfolk whose assets range from the waterways to the idyllic beaches.
 Picturesque coastal communities include Blakeney, Burnham Market, Cley and Wells-next-the-Sea.
 Several of Norfolk’s fine country estates including Holkham and Blickling Hall host open-air concerts and events in their grounds during the summer, ranging from classical Proms Nights to Ibiza-inspired dance parties.

 Check in.
 Close to the town of Holt and the north Norfolk coast, four-star The Pheasant Hotel has 30 bedrooms.
 Enjoy fresh local produce such as Cromer crabs and Kelling Estate pigeon in its restaurant or take afternoon tea in the light and airy new Orangery.

 An affordable choice set on the cliffs in the seaside town of Cromer, The Red Lion is a Victorian pub with 15 guest rooms.

 DAY ONE in Norwich

 Inspiring Cathedral.
 The most complete Norman Cathedral in England, Norwich Cathedral is a fine example of Romanesque architecture.
 Discover the Cathedral’s 900-year-old history on a free tour lead by a volunteer guide.
 The most unusual guests is a pair of peregrine falcons who’ve made the Cathedral spire their summer home since 2009.